MicrosoftDocs/win32/desktop-src/medfound/working-with-media-samples.md

 ---
-Description: Working with Media Samples ms.assetid: '10b547b1-6624-4d49-9852-a5fff4eb70e7'
+Description: Working with Media Samples ms.assetid: 10b547b1-6624-4d49-9852-a5fff4eb70e7
-title: Working with Media Samples
+title: Working with Media Samples ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Working with Media Samples

-This topic describes how to use the [**IMFSample**](imfsample.md) interface to manipulate media sample objects.
+This topic describes how to use the [**IMFSample**](/windows/win32/mfobjects/nn-mfobjects-imfsample?branch=master) interface to manipulate media sample objects.
 For a general overview of media samples, see [Media Samples](media-samples.md).

-To create a new media sample, call the [**MFCreateSample**](mfcreatesample.md) function.
+To create a new media sample, call the [**MFCreateSample**](/windows/win32/mfapi/nf-mfapi-mfcreatesample?branch=master) function.
 Initially, the sample's buffer list is empty.
-To add a buffer to the end of the list, call [**IMFSample::AddBuffer**](imfsample-addbuffer.md).
+To add a buffer to the end of the list, call [**IMFSample::AddBuffer**](/windows/win32/mfobjects/nf-mfobjects-imfsample-addbuffer?branch=master).

 The following code shows how to create a sample and add a buffer to it.